bioperl/bioperl.github.io/howtos/Beginners.md

 ### Retrieving multiple sequences from a database

-There are more sophisticated ways to query [Genbank] than this.
-This next example attempts to do something "biological", using the module .
+There are more sophisticated ways to query Genbank than this.
+This next example attempts to do something "biological", using the module [Bio::DB::Query::GenBank](http://search.cpan.org/search?query= Bio::DB::Query::GenBank).
 Want all Arabidopsis topoisomerases from Genbank Nucleotide?
 This would be a reasonable first attempt:

 ```perl
 use Bio::DB::Query::GenBank;